whiscard/openmrs-docker/README.md

 #### EXCLUDE_OPENHMIS

 Tells the script to not download and install the OpenHMIS modules.
 This parameter simply needs to be set to something, the value does not matter.

-# EXAMPLE (in summary):

-1. Install docker
-2. Install docker-compose
-3. Clone [this](https://github.com/OpenHMIS/openmrs-docker) repo to your local environment i.e `git clone https://github.com/OpenHMIS/openmrs-docker`
-4. `cd openmrs-docker`
-5. `docker-compose up -d` - this installs and configures both the openmrs and mysql containers.
-6. Once the docker container is up and running, run `docker ps` - This will show you the active containers.
-Note the `port` number for the openmrs container and use it to access the webapp i.e `http://localhost:9802/openmrs`
-7. Use `docker-compose stop` and `docker-compose start` to stop and start the containers respectively.

 # User Feedback